ubernaut/maintainable-device-scorecard/README.md

 The scorecard website is built from `index.html` and `questions.js`.
 Run `npm run build` to copy the static site into `docs/` for GitHub Pages.
 Configure GitHub Pages to serve from the repository's `docs` folder.

+The website can save a filled scorecard to JSON, load that JSON later, and open the browser print dialog for saving a completed scorecard as a PDF.

 ## questions:

 Is there an open or available API with documentation for end user use?